bielesibub/bt-speedchecker/README.md

-# BT SpeedChecker
+# BT Broadband SpeedChecker

+# Why?
+I've got 150Mbps stay fast guarantee with BT (and I pay a premium for this) I don't think I've ever come close to that actual speed.
+I raised an issue with BT at the end of May 2023, they seemed surprised that I was questioning the real speed of my connection.
+Do BT really check that my connection is what I am paying for?
+If they do, why haven't I heard from them when it's not hit the mark?
+Why should it be **MY** responsibility to let them know it's slow?
+I hope that this is a way for me or anyone else to be able to check themselves.

+Hopefully this might be useful to someone else out there.

+I've trawled through the status objects and made the assumption that the *attainable_rate_down* and *attainable_rate_up* are the speeds that I could be getting at the time of the scrape.

-# Description:
+# Description
-Simple python script to poll the bt router (bthomehub.home) and pull out the followiing data:
+Simple python script to poll the bt router (bthomehub.home) and pull out the following data, from wan_conn.xml and cgi_basicStatus.js:

 | Field | Description |
 | :--- | :--- |